 There really is no bad time to visit Vanuatu, it's a stunning holiday destination all year round.
 However the 'best time' to visit Vanuatu is either the earlier, wetter months of the year when tourist trade is slow and there are some great deals to be had or between April and October when the weather is at its best.

-Getting to Vanuatu is easy; the stunning tropical island is just a 4 hour plane ride from the east coast of Australia.
+Getting to Vanuatu is easy; the stunning tropical island is just a 2 hour plane ride from the east coast of Australia.
 International visitors arrive in Port Vila, gateway to the main island of Efate.
-Taxis and shuttles offer transfers to a number mainland resorts, with various transfer options also available to Tanna Island and Espiritu Santo.
+Vanuatu cruises are also available for those who wish to experience the region from the seas.

-There are a number of major airlines that fly the 4 hours between Australia and Vanuatu including Air Vanuatu and Virgin Australia.
-Departing Brisbane, Sydney and Melbourne, these flights to Vanuatu arrive at Bauerfield Airport in Port Vila.
-We’ll help you find the best price on airfares for the most convenient time to fly.
+There are a number of major airlines that fly the 2 hours between Australia and Vanuatu including Air Vanuatu and Virgin Australia.
+Departing Brisbane, Sydney and Melbourne, these flights to Vanuatu arrive at in Port Vila.
+We'll help you find the best price on airfares for the most convenient time to fly.

 Created by thousands of years of volcanic activity, the stunning archipelago of Vanuatu roughly translates in the native language to mean 'Land Eternal'.
 There is much to learn about Vanuatu that will help you to more fully experience the destination including Vanuatu's enduring culture, rich history, native language and traditional arts and crafts.
 Vanuatu attracts all kinds of holidaymakers to soak up its gorgeous tropical weather and romantic landscapes which are also popular with couples, honeymooners and weddings.